 In order to do that, you need to know who your target audience is.
 That’s where Revella’s book comes in.
 Revella breaks down everything you need to get started creating buyer personas, including when to use a survey, why focus groups often don’t work, and how to get the most information out of customer interviews.
 Plus, she explains how to use buyer personas effectively across all of your marketing and even your sales process.

 In this book, content expert Sarah Richards explains her theory of content design, or the practice of approaching content from the user’s point of view first.
 For instance, instead of considering what to write, Richards encourages readers to consider what type of content would best fit the needs of their audience.
 That could be a blog post with a targeted keyword, or it could be a chart, a video, or an interactive tool.

-Richards spends half of the book walking you through strategies for prep work, and then the other half sharing tools and tips for using content design in your work.
+Richards spends half of the book walking you through strategies for prep work, and then the other half sharing tips for using content design in your work and content marketing tools that help you do so.
 The result?
 You’ll start your content strategy prioritizing not more content, but more impactful content.